andreisarabia/newsworthy/README.md

 # newsworthy

-newsworthy is a news article saver in a no-nonsense UI.
+newsworthy is a news article saver with a no-nonsense UI.

 # Features